lando/lando/docs/help/2020-changelog.md

 * Added ability for users to control which host `ssh` keys Lando uses [#2031](https://github.com/lando/lando/pull/2031)
 * Fixed bug causing `ssh` to fail when username or keypaths had spaces in them [#2031](https://github.com/lando/lando/pull/2031)
 * Improved spelling and grammar in docs, code and comments, thanks @uberhacker!
+* Add How to tokenize all your Pantheon projects guide

 Lando is **free** and **open source** software that relies on contributions from developers like you!
 If you like Lando then help us spend more time making, updating and supporting it by [contributing](https://github.com/sponsors/lando).